KapilMM/webserver/README.md

 # AWS Linux Web Hosting with External Free Domain, FTP, and SSL

 ## Description
-Set up a robust web hosting environment on AWS with this comprehensive guide.
-Utilize a Linux web server, enable FTP access, connect an external domain, and secure your site with SSL/TLS encryption.
+This guide provides step-by-step instructions for setting up a robust web hosting environment on AWS.
+By following these steps, you'll be able to deploy a Linux web server, enable FTP access, connect an external domain, and secure your site with SSL/TLS encryption.

 ## Table of Contents
 1. Features